Please ensure Javascript is enabled for purposes of website accessibility

 Optional token used to retrieve the next page of data.
 If count is specified, a continuationToken must also be specified.

-The response includes a status code and a response body containing a serialized collection of events.
+The response includes a status code and a response body containing a serialized collection of data points.

 A continuation token can be returned if specified in the request.